|search engine by freefind|

 While the Counting of the Omer is only required of Jews, everyone can be benefit from the wisdom expressed in the daily counting and the encouragement to do soul searching as expressed through the application of the Emanations as described by our sages.
-Our minhag is that non-Jews may do the formal count but not the blessing.
+Our minhag is that non-Jews are permitted to do the formal count along with us if tehy choose, but without the blessing.
 The reason for this restriction is that one should never speak falsely, especially before HaShem.
-The words of the blessing are specifically applicable to Jews and not the other other nations:We bow before HaShem with these ancient words:לְשֵם יִחוּד קֻדְשָׁא בְּרִיךְ הוּא וּשְׁכִינְתֵּיהּ בִּדְחִילוּ וּרְחִימוּ, וּרְחִימוּ וּדְחִילוּ, לְיַחֵד שֵׁם יוּ”ד הֵ”א בְּוָא”ו הֵ”א בְּיִחוּדָא שְׁלִים בְּשֵׁם כָּל יִשְׂרָאֵל.
+The words of the blessing are specifically applicable to Jews only and not the other other nations:We bow before HaShem with these ancient words:לְשֵם יִחוּד קֻדְשָׁא בְּרִיךְ הוּא וּשְׁכִינְתֵּיהּ בִּדְחִילוּ וּרְחִימוּ, וּרְחִימוּ וּדְחִילוּ, לְיַחֵד שֵׁם יוּ”ד הֵ”א בְּוָא”ו הֵ”א בְּיִחוּדָא שְׁלִים בְּשֵׁם כָּל יִשְׂרָאֵל.

 Behold, I am prepared and ready to perform the positive mitzvah of counting the Omer, as is written in your Torah: "You are to count from the end of the rest day (Pesach) when you brought the waived the Omer-offering.
 To the day after the seventh week, shall be seven complete weeks.
 Until the end of the seventh week you shall count fifty days."